WilliamBarela/rails_university/rails_guide.md

 This section will focus on the basics of this.
 One very useful flag which one can pass to `rail g` is the `-p` flag which will give you a preview of what the migration will do.
 If you wish to delete all files associated with the migration, you can pass the `-d` flag at the end of the migration statement which refers to the migration you made.
+Pass the `-d` flag will not rollback migrations which you have completed using `rake db:migrate`!
+So, be careful with passing this flag and make sure that you have rolled back any associated migrations; else, you will need to connect to your databased and do the clean up manually.

 ### Migrations
 Although they are not strictly migrations, it is important to know how to create databases and drop databases from Rails.